 What to Order: Hot Rod Deluxe Burger

 Leopold’s Ice Cream Shop: Savannah is a dessert destination.
 In addition to their shops dedicated to confectionary are local ice cream shops like Leopold’s on Broughton Street.
 Since 1919, Leopold’s has been serving up award-winning, homemade super-premium ice cream plus other delicious diner dishes.
-You’ll be transported back into time while dining at this family-owned establishment that celebrates the history, Hollywood, and decadent ice cream.
+You’ll be transported back into time while dining at this family-owned establishment that celebrates the history, of Hollywood, and decadent ice cream.

 What to Order: Single scoop Savannah Socialite

 Belford’s Seafood and Steak: A high-end restaurant oozing with rich southern charm.
-The award winning dining destination is known for its seafood and steak selection as well as a prime location in the heart of the Savannah City Market.
+The award-winning dining destination is known for its seafood and steak selection as well as a prime location in the heart of the Savannah City Market.
 Find a spot outdoors on the patio or inside under dimly lit lights and enjoy a selection of strong cocktails, fresh food, and a hospitable atmosphere.

-What to Order: “B.L.T” Stack, Crispy Calamari, Shrimp Greens and Grits
+What to Order: “B.L.T” Stack, Crispy Calamari, Shrimp Greens, and Grits

-The Emporium Kitchen and Wine Market: This stylish restaurant has amazing service and is a one-stop-shop for a variety of dining experiences.
+The Emporium Kitchen and Wine Market: This stylish restaurant has amazing service and is a one-stop shop for a variety of dining experiences.
 You can enjoy service in the large dining room, grab a small bite in the lounge, post up for a cocktail at the bar, or head to the rooftop for posh drinks and a kitschy atmosphere.
 If you are lucky, you may even spot a celebrity or two staying at the attached hotel.

 What to Order: Pilsner Steamed Mussels and the Market Catch of the Day